rdeforest/eforth/programming/rdf/README.md

-# RDF: Really Damn Fine
+# RDF: Required Damn Features

 Name is a work in progress.